 A - Brain Working Recursive Therapy is a rapid treatment protocol.
 Some issues may be resolved in just one session, however the average is 2-3 sessions, and in some case where there may be multiple problems to deal with i.e. complex phobias then you may require several more sessions to complete the work.
 Compared to traditional therapies BWRT brings rapid results.

 About Your Therapist

 Alan is qualified as a Level 1 (General Psychopathology) and Level 2 (Psychology of Identity and Behaviour) BWRT Practitioner.
-He is one of the ever growing list of practitioners who have completed the rigorous and comprehensive training in BWRT (Brain Working Recursive Therapy).
+He is one of the ever-growing list of practitioners who have completed the rigorous and comprehensive training in BWRT (Brain Working Recursive Therapy).
 To undertake training in this amazing protocol one must be a professional therapist, psychotherapist, psychologist, counsellor or medical practitioner.
-IBWRT is the official certifying body for all BWRT practitioners, and all members of the organisations are fully insured and operate under strict ethical guidelines.

 If you have contemplated seeking help from a therapist there is no time like the present.
 Whether you are young, middle aged or a senior you can use this fast acting and dynamic process to make real changes in your life.

 Alan can now work with you online if you can’t attend the practice in person.
 Wherever you are in UK you can now have online BWRT sessions by completing the Contact Form or calling us for a free consultation.